-Assessment: internally assessed assignments (coursework)
+Assessment: internally assessed assignments (coursework) Weighting: 30% of total course

 Weighting: 30% of total course

 Component 2 Planning for and Pitching an Enterprise Activity

 This unit allows students to extend their knowledge about business and the products and services they sell.
 It gives them the opportunity to develop their own business ideas, develop their own product, create a business plan and investigate all aspects of setting up a business (such as finance, market, promotion, market research etc).